Lincoln Township, Nodaway County, Missouri

 Township in Nodaway County, Missouri, U.S.

 Lincoln Township is a township in Nodaway County, Missouri, United States.
 At the 2020 census, its population was 323.
 It contains about 68 sections.

+History

+Lincoln Township was erected on June 14, 1866, when it was divided from Atchison Township, and named after President Abraham Lincoln.
+Lamar Station was platted in 1871 to be between Elmo and Clearmont but when the railroad route changed the plan decayed.
+Some buildings were moved to other nearby towns.

+Geography

 It's bounded on the east by the Nodaway River and contains one town, Elmo which lies in the center.
 Dawsonville was a hamlet that existed in its southeast 2.5 miles northwest of Burlington Junction.

-Lincoln Township was erected on June 14, 1866, when it was divided from Atchison Township, and named after President Abraham Lincoln.
-Lamar Station was platted in 1871 to be between Elmo and Clearmont but when the railroad route changed the plan decayed and some buildings were moved to other nearby towns.
+Transportation

+The following highways travel through the township: